AdobeDocs/pass.en/help/authentication/tve-dashboard-environments.md

 ---
 # Environments {#environments}

+>[!NOTE]
+>
+>The content on this page is provided for information purposes only.
+Usage of this API requires a current license from Adobe.
+No unauthorized use is permitted.

 The TVE Dashboard provides different environments customized to fulfill specific purposes within the Adobe Pass Authentication.
 There are two primary environments:

-* **Prequal**: The pre-qualification environment serves as a testing ground for preparing and testing new builds before deployment to the live environment.
+* **Prequal**: The pre-qualification environment serves as a testing ground for preparing and testing new builds before deployment to production.

-* **Release**: The release environment hosts the finalized and tested builds for production use.
+* **Release**: The release environment hosts the finalized and tested builds for production.

 Within each environment, there are two different profiles: